StarsX/XUSG/README.md

 * XUSG core (XUSGCore), the wrapper of the core functions in graphics API (currently DirectX 12).
 * XUSG ray-tracing (XUSGRayTracing), the wrapper of the ray-tracing functions in graphics API (currently native DXR).
 * XUSG DXR with fallback layer (XUSGDXRFallback), the wrapper of the ray-tracing functions through [DXR fallback layer](https://github.com/Microsoft/DirectX-Graphics-Samples/tree/master/Libraries/D3D12RaytracingFallback), which supports both native DXR and compute emulation.
 The hardware requirement of DXR fallback layer is backward-compatible to Tier 2 (official Microsoft DXR fallback layer needs Tier 3).
+* XUSG machine learning, the wrapper of the machine learning functions, currently based on DirectML (DML).

 # Samples